 It is easy to get carried away when cross stitching.
 Just like reading a book and telling yourself one more page before sleep, you might look at the clock and realize you’ve been stitching continuously for several hours.
 When you’re ‘in the zone’, it may become difficult to cross stitch without injury.

-The problem with cross-stitching for long hours is that it can cause strain on your hands, shoulders and neck, not to mention eye strain.
-There are a few precautions you can take so you can keep doing your favorite hobby without hurting your body.
+The problem with cross stitching for long hours is that it can cause strain on your hands, shoulders, neck and eyes.
+There are a few precautions to take so you can keep doing your favorite hobby without hurting your body.

-Set an alarm or a countdown watch to an hour and stitch.
-It’s not a race against time but it will be useful to keep you aware of how long you’ve been at it.
+Set an alarm or a countdown watch for each hour.
+It’s not a race against time but will be useful to keep you aware of how long you’ve been at it.

 Remember when we said you should cut an arm’s length of the thread you’ll be stitching with?
 If the thread is too long, you’ll be exerting a lot of pressure on your entire arm when doing your stitches.
-It may seem like a workout but by putting in long hours, eventually the pain might inconvenience you to continue.
+It may seem like a workout but by putting in long hours, eventually the pain may inconvenience you.

 Sit down the way you would usually do when stitching.
 Are you slouching?
 How do you rest your legs?
 Do you often change your seating posture while stitching?
 Are you really comfortable in the way you sit?
 Observe yourself and think of all the ways to improve your posture.
 Make sure the circulation isn’t cut off from your legs and that your shoulders and neck aren’t slouched forward.

 When stitching, you may not realize that the sun has been setting or that the natural light of the room is dimming with that passing cloud.
 As you try and focus more on those little holes, you might be causing yourself eye strain without realizing it.
 It is important to make sure the room you’re stitching in has proper lighting.
 Can you read the pattern clearly without squinting?
 Can you tell the difference between all the shades of colors?